Agenda and minutes

 Additional documents:

-To be moved by Councillor S Gray and seconded by Councillor E Reeves
+The following Motion was moved by Councillor S Gray and seconded by Councillor E Reeves:

 “Council notes that the Cost-of-Living crisis is not over.